Postwar anti-Jewish violence in Slovakia: Trebišov riot

 On 14 November 1945, a riot occurred in the eastern Slovak town of Trebišov over the refusal of the authorities to distribute shoes to people who did not belong to a recognized trade union.
 About four hundred rioters went to a prison where Andrej Danko, who had led the district during the Slovak State, was held awaiting trial, shouting that Danko would have distributed the shoes fairly.
-A Jewish vetrenarian named Hecht was attacked, either after being dragged out of his apartment or on the street.
+A Jewish veterinarian named Hecht was attacked, either after being dragged out of his apartment or on the street.
 Hecht was blamed for Danko's arrest because he had informed the authorities of Danko's past as a Slovak State administrator, and was beaten until he promised to withdraw his accusations.

 Kolbasov massacre

-The most deadly attacks against Jews occurred in Snina District, where eighteen Jews were murdered in November and December 1945.
+The most deadly attacks against Slovak Jews occurred in Snina District, where eighteen Slovak Jews were murdered in November and December 1945.
 On 23 November 1945, a Jewish man named David Gelb was abducted in Nová Sedlica and disappeared.
 On 6 December 1945 around 20:00, armed men entered the house of Alexander Stein in Ulič, and murdered him along with his wife and another two Jewish women who were present.
 Later than night, they entered Mendel Polák's house in nearby Kolbasov, where twelve young Holocaust survivors were living.
 The invaders raped the women, forced the men to sing, stole some alcohol, jewelry, and money, and shot four men and seven women.
 Seventeen-year-old Auschwitz survivor Helena Jakubičová survived by hiding under a blanket next to the corpses of her two sisters.
 After the attackers left, she fled to another house in the same town where several Jews lived, but were apparently not known to the attackers.
-She testified that the attackers had identified themeslevs as followers of Stepan Bandera.
+She testified that the attackers had identified themselves as followers of Stepan Bandera.
 When the SRP came to investigate, it found non-Jewish neighbors stealing belongings from Polák's house, including a cow and a sewing machine.

 The murders attracted national attention and led to widespread criticism of local police for failing to prevent the killings.
 It was assumed that the murderers were members of the Ukrainian Insurgent Army (UPA) who had crossed over into Slovakia.
 The presence of the UPA in the area was documented; their modus operandi was to ask locals where Jews and Communists lived, then return at night to attack them.
 However, the culprits of the massacre were never identified, and it is possible that they belonged to an unrelated armed group.
 Slovak historian Michal Šmigeľ notes that the police and government tried to downplay local antisemitism and blame incidents on the UPA instead.
 He hypothesizes that local police, Communists, or people seeking to acquire Jewish property were responsible for some of the violence, and may have collaborated with the UPA.
 Slovak historian Jana Šišjaková theorizes that a Polish–Slovak criminal gang may have been responsible for the killings in Kolbasov.